Federal Pell Grant

 Students subject to the Federal Return of Title IV Funds Policy continue to be responsible for payment of tuition and fees in accordance with the State Refund Policy.
 Students who do not return unearned Title IV funds will be ineligible for Title IV Funds at any institution.

-A STUDENT IS NOT OFFICIALLY WITHDRAWN UNTIL A COMPLETE WITHDRAWAL FORM IS SUBMITTED TO THE DIRECTOR OF ADMISSIONS AND RECORDS.
-THE DATE FOR REFUND IS CALCULATED AS OF DATE THE COMPLETED FORM IS TURNED IN TO THE DIRECTOR OF ADMISSIONS AND RECORDS.
+A STUDENT IS NOT OFFICIALLY WITHDRAWN UNTIL A COMPLETE WITHDRAWAL FORM IS SUBMITTED TO THE DIRECTOR OF ADMISSIONS AND RECORDS OR IS ADMINISTRATIVELY WITHDRAWN BY THEIR INSTRUCTOR.

 Federal Supplemental Educational Opportunity Grant (FSEOG)